 What are the opiate-like effects produced by Kratom?

 People often think that Kratom is a type of opiates as it produces similar results.
 What are these similar effects that people talk about?
 Some describe it in this way that when they take Kratom, they feel high in a similar fashion to that of Opiates.
 Others state that it’s the euphoria that is similar.
 So basically, when Kratom acts on the same opioid receptors in CNS like that of Opiates, it produces a sense of relaxation.
 There are mental clarity and analgesic effects.
-The stimulation is similar to that produced by narcotics like heroin, hydrocodone, suboxone, etc.
+The stimulation isn’t similar to that produced by narcotics like heroin, hydrocodone, suboxone, etc.

 What makes Kratom unique as compared to opiates?